inspire-eu-validation/metadata/sds-invocable/sds-category.md

 * Check if is given a [Conformance Result](#ConformanceResult) element according with the [Conformity](../common/conformity.md) common requirement.

-* Check if [Conformance Result](#ConformanceResult) contains a [Citation](#citation) for one of the three Conformance Classes for Invocable Spatial Data Service categories according with the [Conformity Specification](../common/conformity-specification.md) common requirement.
+* Check if [Conformance Result](#ConformanceResult) contains a citation for one of the three Conformance Classes for Invocable Spatial Data Service categories according with the [Conformity Specification](../common/conformity-specification.md) common requirement.

 * Check if the title of the cited Conformance Class is encoding using the [Title](#title) element.